Waiākea High School: Overcrowding

+When the school was first built, it originally included students in the Keaʻau area.
+In the 1990s, the school became overcrowded as the number of students from this was growing; As a result, the school became the largest on the island and became overcrowded.
+In 1998, Keaʻau High School was opened to relieve the student population, therefore reducing the amount of students who attended the school.

 Principals

 Waiākea High School has had a number of principals over its history.
 They are as follows in chronological order: Robert Bean, John Sosa, Danford Sakai, Michael Tokioka, Patricia Nekoba, and Kelcy Koga.

 A Honolulu Star-Bulletin article (published Monday, February 18, 2002) states, "Since its beginning, Waiākea has had six principals: Robert Bean, John Sosa, Danford Sakai, Michael Tokioka, Patricia Nekoba and currently Judith Saranchock.
 It has had three principals and two interim principals in the past four years."
 It is uncertain if all "three principals and two interim principals" were included in the Honolulu Star-Bulletin's list.

 The current principal, Kelcy Koga, returned to Waiākea High School after the retirement of Dr. Patricia Nekoba, who left in December 2006.
 He previously served as Vice Principal until his departure for Haʻaheo Elementary School.
+As of the 2025-2026 school year, he is still principal.